lgaida/mediumish-gohugo-theme/README.md

     $ git clone https://github.com/lgaida/mediumish-gohugo-theme

 ## Preface
-Most image files should be placed somewhere within the `static` folder of your gohugo website.
+I recommend placing image files for your site config within the `static` folder of your gohugo website.
 This allows them to be easily referenced from the config.toml or post.md files.
 You may structure the files and folders within `static` however you'd like, with one exception: There must be a file named `jumbotron.jpg` present under the path `static/images` as it is referenced in the .css.

 ## Post Example
 To create a simple post use the hugo new command as usual.
+This theme makes use of page bundles / page resource (see https://gohugo.io/content-management/page-bundles/).
+Place any image next to your post's index.md file and make sure it contains the keyword "cover" inside its name.
+This image will also be used for twitter and opengraph cards.

 ```
-hugo new blog/my-first-post.md
+hugo new blog/my-first-post/index.md
 ```

-You then have a few options which i want to point out in the following.
+Creating a new post will create something like this:
 ```
 ---
 title: "My first post"
 date: 2018-10-01T15:25:19+02:00
 publishdate: 2018-10-07T11:17:14+02:00
 lastmod: 2018-10-08T18:55:29+02:00
-image: "/images/Test.jpg"
 tags: ["post", "interesting"]
 type: "post"
 comments: false